piranha/puttext/README.md

 If you have no messages, you can call puttext without arguments and you'll receive pass-through for English words.

+`__` receives from one to four arguments:

+- with a single argument, it will return a single translated string;
+- with two arguments, first is considered a string to translate and second is context for it (if you have variable parts in your message);
-`__` receives one, three or four arguments.
-When you pass a single argument, it will return single translated string.
-In case of three or four arguments, you enable plural mode and then:
+- with three or four arguments, you enable plural mode and then:
   - first two arguments should be strings - one for singular and one for plural form;
   - third argument should be an integer by which puttext decides which form to use;
   - (optional) fourths argument is an object used for string formatting.

 String formatting rules: in a string like `"{something} to {replace}"` entities `{something}` and `{replace}` will be replaced with corresponding properties of